lukianchykov/booking-system/README.md

 docker-compose up
 ```

-Docker will pull the PostgreSQL image (if your machine does not have it before).
+Docker will pull the PostgreSQL and Redis images (if your machine does not have it before).

-The service can be run on the background with command:
+The services can be run on the background with command:
 ```bash
 docker-compose up -d
 ```